Psoriasis Treatment

 Psoriasis Symptoms

-Not all individuals with psoriasis experience the same symptoms; visible indicators vary based on the type and severity of their condition and may include:
+Not all individuals with psoriasis experience the same symptoms.
+Visible indicators vary based on the type and severity of their condition and may include:

-• Pink spots with a silver, scaly look – often on the elbows and knees (termed plaques)
+• Pink spots with a silver, scaly look – often on the elbows and knees

-• Flaky angry spots over the scalp
+• Flaky, angry spots over the scalp

 • Raised, red, inflamed skin lesions